the-full-stack/fsdl-text-recognizer-2021-labs/lab9/readme.md

 ```

 This should take a couple of minutes to complete.
-While we wait, we can look at the Dockerfile in `api_server/Dockerfile`, which defines how we're building the Docker image.
+While we wait, let's look at the Dockerfile in `api_server/Dockerfile`, which defines how we're building the Docker image.

 When it's finished, you can run the server with